gargi-gupta/AP-Project/README.md

 2. In the diagram we have taken admin(already existing), supervisor and staff.
 And rest is the system having various use cases(i.e. the specific functionalities).
 And they can balog to any of the 5 departments.

+3. At the very first step, user is asked to enter his choice(as to which department he belong/will belong to.